iagofg/url.js/README.md

        $html("Products section. <input type='checkbox' id='unsaved' checked> Unsaved changes");
      });
      $url.onready('products', () => {
-       // products section was rendered, finish here some loadings/calculations if necessary...
+       // use onready to perform some task once the section DOM is completely ready, if necessary...
      });
      $url.onexit('products', () => {
        if ($id("unsaved").checked) return false; // if products are not saved avoid page change